 Did you guess the title from the teasers?

-Join us throughout February, March, and April for book discussions, movies, author visits, and round table discussions of Underground Airlines!
+Join us throughout January, February, March, and April for book discussions, movies, author visits, and round table discussions of The Last of the Menu Girls!

 From the beginning in 2012, One Book One Valley has led readers on a shared adventure.
 Where will 2018 take us?